chainstack/docs/docs/tutorials/trust-fund-account-on-ethereum.md

 ![Deploy](./assets/trust-fund-account-on-ethereum/remix-deploy.png)

-This will engage your MetaMask to deploy the contract to Ethereum Ropsten testnet through your currently selected MetaMask account.
+This will engage your MetaMask to deploy the contract to the Ethereum Ropsten testnet through your currently selected MetaMask account.
 Click **Confirm** in the MetaMask modal.

 ### Interact with the Trust Fund smart contract